kubernetes/website/content/en/docs/concepts/storage/volume-attributes-classes.md

 ## Parameters

-Volume Classes have parameters that describe volumes belonging to them.
+VolumeAttributeClasses have parameters that describe volumes belonging to them.
 Different parameters may be accepted depending on the provisioner or the resizer.
 For example, the value `4000`, for the parameter `iops`, and the parameter `throughput` are specific to GCE PD.
 When a parameter is omitted, the default is used at volume provisioning.